AdobeDocs/campaign-web.en/help/v8/content/generative-email.md

     ![](assets/email-genai-1.png)

 1. Fine tune the content by describing what you want to generate.

-    Enable the **[!UICONTROL Enhance with current content]** option for the Content assistant to personalize new content based on your delivery, delivery name, and selected audience.
+    Here are some prompt examples:

+    * For a Newsletter: Generate a monthly newsletter featuring travel articles, destination highlights, and exclusive subscriber offers.
+    * For Feedbacks and Surveys: Create an email inviting customers to provide feedback on their recent software experience and participate in a product improvement survey.
+    * For Anniversary or Birthday Emails: Generate a birthday email, celebrating the customer's special day and offering them a birthday discount.

     ![](assets/email-genai-2.png)

-1. Select **[!UICONTROL Upload file]** if you want to add a Marketing brief to give more context to the Content assistant.
+1. Select **[!UICONTROL Upload file]** if you want to add any brand asset which contains content that can provide additional context the Content assistant.

     You can also click **[!UICONTROL Uploaded content]** to find previously updated files.
+Note that the uploaded content is exclusively available for reuse by the current user.

 1. Select the **[!UICONTROL Communication strategy]** that best suits your needs.
 This will affect the tone and style of the generated email.